Marc Steinberg, PhD

 Areas of expertise

-Animation, industry studies, Asian media industries, anime, Japanese cinema, material culture, media theory, digital culture, platforms, smartphones, convergence
+Platform studies, industry studies, Asian media industries, Japanese animation/anime, animation studies, material culture, media theory, digital culture, app studies

 - Animation Ecologies

 - Digital Media and Animation

 - Global Film Industries

 The Platform Economy: How Japan Transformed the Consumer Internet, (University of Minnesota Press 2019) (https://www.upress.umn.edu/book-division/books/the-platform-economy)

 『なぜ日本は〈メディアミックスする国〉なのか』Naze Nihon wa “media mikkusu suru kuni” nanoka / Why is Japan a“Media Mixing Nation”?), translation by Nakagawa Yuzuru, supervised by Ōtsuka Eiji.
 Tokyo: Kadokawa E-Pub/Kadokawa Gakugei Shuppan, 2015.